Jorropo/js-libp2p/doc/CONFIGURATION.md

 - [js-libp2p-kad-dht](https://github.com/libp2p/js-libp2p-kad-dht)
 - [js-libp2p-webrtc-star](https://github.com/libp2p/js-libp2p-webrtc-star)

+Take into consideration that `peer-discovery` services within transports (such as `js-libp2p-webrtc-star`) are automatically gathered from the `transport` and do not need to be added in the discovery modules.
+However, these transports can also be configured and disabled as the other ones.

 If none of the available peer discovery protocols fulfills your needs, you can create a libp2p compatible one.
 A libp2p peer discovery protocol just needs to be compliant with the [Peer Discovery Interface](https://github.com/libp2p/js-interfaces/tree/master/src/peer-discovery).

 If you want to know more about libp2p peer discovery, you should read the following content: